borekl/mycaches/README.md

 The default should be fine, but you really need to change the secret to something else.

-### Prepare the database

-You need to instantiate the SQLite database.
-The database file default name is `mycaches.sqlite`; this can be changed in configuration with key `dbfile`.
-Let's leave it at default.

-    ~/dev/mycaches$ sqlite3 mycaches.sqlite
-    SQLite version 3.22.0 2018-01-22 18:45:57
-    Enter ".help" for usage hints.
-    sqlite> .read db/schema.sql
-    sqlite> .quit

 ### Create an admin user